 - to indicate a request for LADN information by not including any LADN DNN value in the LADN indication IE.

 The UE shall include the requested NSSAI containing the S-NSSAI(s) corresponding to the slice(s) to which the UE intends to register with and shall include the mapped S-NSSAI(s) for the requested NSSAI, if available, in the REGISTRATION REQUEST message.
-If the UE has allowed NSSAI or configured NSSAI or both for the current PLMN, the requested NSSAI shall be either:
+If the UE has allowed NSSAI or configured NSSAI or both for the current PLMN or SNPN, the requested NSSAI shall be either:

-a) the configured NSSAI for the current PLMN, or a subset thereof as described below;
+a) the configured NSSAI for the current PLMN or SNPN, or a subset thereof as described below;

-b) the allowed NSSAI for the current PLMN, or a subset thereof as described below; or
+b) the allowed NSSAI for the current PLMN or SNPN, or a subset thereof as described below; or

-c) the allowed NSSAI for the current PLMN, or a subset thereof as described below, plus one or more S-NSSAIs from the configured NSSAI for which no corresponding S-NSSAI is present in the allowed NSSAI and those are neither in the rejected NSSAI nor in the pending NSSAI.
+c) the allowed NSSAI for the current PLMN or SNPN, or a subset thereof as described below, plus one or more S-NSSAIs from the configured NSSAI for which no corresponding S-NSSAI is present in the allowed NSSAI and those are neither in the rejected NSSAI nor in the pending NSSAI.

-If the UE has neither allowed NSSAI for the current PLMN nor configured NSSAI for the current PLMN and has a default configured NSSAI, the UE shall:
+If the UE has neither allowed NSSAI for the current PLMN or SNPN nor configured NSSAI for the current PLMN or SNPN and has a default configured NSSAI, the UE shall:

 a) include the S-NSSAI(s) in the Requested NSSAI IE of the REGISTRATION REQUEST message using the default configured NSSAI; and